Fixed Points of Generalized Approximate Message Passing with Arbitrary Matrices: Review of GAMP and Related Methods

 \subsection{Iterative Shrinkage and Thresholding Algorithm}

 The goal in the paper is to relate the GAMP method to more conventional optimization techniques.
-One of the more common of such approaches is a generalization of the Iterative Shrinkage and Thresholding Algorithm (ISTA) shown in Algorithm~\ref{algo:ISTA} \iftoggle{conference}{\cite{ChamDLL:98,DaubechiesDM:04,WrightNF:09,BeckTeb:09}}{ \cite{ChamDLL:98,DaubechiesDM:04,VonUnser:04,WrightNF:09,BeckTeb:09}}.
+One of the more common of such approaches is a generalization of the Iterative Shrinkage and Thresholding Algorithm (ISTA) shown in Algorithm~\ref{algo:ISTA} \iftoggle{conference}{\cite{ChamDLL:98,DaubechiesDM:04,WrightNF:09,BeckTeb:09}}{ \cite{ChamDLL:98,DaubechiesDM:04,VonUnser:04,WrightNF:09,BeckTeb:09}}, \textb{where $\gradient f$ denotes the gradient of $f$.}

-The algorithm is built on the idea that, at each iteration $t$, the second cost term in the minimization $\argmin_{\xbf}f_x(\xbf)+f_z(\Abf\xbf)$ specified by \eqref{eq:xzOpt} is replaced by a quadratic majorizing cost $g_z(\xbf)\geq f_z(\Abf\xbf)$ that coincides at the point $\xbf=\xbf^t$ (i.e., $g_z(\xbf^t)=f_z(\Abf\xbf^t)$), where majorization can be achieved via appropriate choice of $c>0$.
+The algorithm is built on the idea that, at each iteration $t$, the second cost term in the minimization $\argmin_{\xbf}f_x(\xbf)+f_z(\Abf\xbf)$ specified by \eqref{eq:xzOpt} is replaced by a quadratic majorizing cost $g_z(\xbf)\geq f_z(\Abf\xbf)$ that coincides at the point $\xbf=\xbf^t$ (i.e., $g_z(\xbf^t)=f_z(\Abf\xbf^t)$). \textb{The function $g_z(\xbf)$ defined implicitly in line \ref{line:xminISTA} achieves this} majorization via appropriate choice of $c>0$.
 This approach is motivated by the fact that, if $f_x(\xbf)$ and $f_z(\zbf)$ are both separable, as in \eqref{eq:optsep}, then both the gradient in line \ref{line:qISTA} and minimization in line \ref{line:xminISTA} can be performed componentwise.
-Moreover, when $f_x(\xbf) = \lambda\|\xbf\|_1$, as in the LASSO problem \cite{Tibshirani:96}, the minimization in line \ref{line:xminISTA} can be computed directly via a shrinkage and thresholding operation -- hence the name of the algorithm.
+Moreover, when $f_x(\xbf) = \lambda\|\xbf\|_1$, as in the LASSO problem \cite{Tibshirani:96}, the minimization in line \ref{line:xminISTA} can be computed directly via the shrinkage and thresholding operation \textb{\eqref{eq:soft_thresh}}---hence the name of the algorithm.
 The convergence of the ISTA method tends to be slow, but a number of enhanced methods have been successful and widely-used \cite{WrightNF:09,BeckTeb:09,Nesterov:07,BioDFig:07}.